BigBang1112/revalidate/README.md

 1. Check for incomplete validation requests from database, rerun them first
 2. Receive new validation requests in a loop using channel readers
 3. For each validation request:
     1. Copy unmodified replay/ghost/map binaries to their appropriate UserData volumes
         - For TM2/020:
             - Replay.Gbx and Ghost.Gbx to Replays/.
             - Map.Gbx to Maps/.
         - For TMUF:
             - Replay.Gbx and Ghost.Gbx to Tracks/Replays/.
             - Challenge.Gbx to Tracks/.
+    2. Execute replay validation:
+        - For TM2/020:
-  2. Run ManiaServerManager container with `MSM_VALIDATE_PATH=.` and read stdout/stderr separately in real time
+            1. Run ManiaServerManager container with `MSM_VALIDATE_PATH=.` and read stdout/stderr separately in real time
-  3. For each new JSON object, write the result in a subchannel and store it in a database
+            2. For each new JSON object, write the result in a subchannel and store it in a database
+        - For TMUF:
+            1. Run TMForeverNoGUI container with `/validatepath=.` (TMForeverNoGUI project is not publically available)
-  4. After container exits, store the ValidationLog.txt file in a database
+    3. After container exits, store the ValidationLog.txt file in a database
-  5. Save the transaction of the validation result to the database
+    4. Save the transaction of the validation result to the database
         - Validation result (progress) becomes Validation result (completed)
-  6. Cleanup ManiaServerManager
+    5. Cleanup ManiaServerManager/TMForeverNoGUI

 Validation events are also reflected on the `/validations/{id}/events` endpoint via server-sent events using channel readers.